Industrial Hearing Screening

 Failure to test and/or report noise exposure levels and the impact on employees can cost companies thousands in legal fees and federal fines.
 Hiring a professional or company to make sure they are in complete compliance is worth it in the long run.

 Hearing conservation companies usually have mobile hearing evaluation units that are used to travel and perform on-site hearing evaluation services.
-They are typically staffed by an audiologist and/or an Occupational Hearing Conservationist (OHC, also known as an Industrial Audiometric Technician).
+They are typically staffed by an hearing care expert and/or an Occupational Hearing Conservationist (OHC, also known as an Industrial Audiometric Technician).

-OHC Technicians are certified by the Council of Accreditation in Occupational Hearing Conservation (CAOHC) and are supervised by an audiologist or physician.
+OHC Technicians are certified by the Council of Accreditation in Occupational Hearing Conservation (CAOHC) and are supervised by an hearing care expert or physician.
 They are trained to conduct hearing conservation procedures including pure-tone air conduction hearing testing.
 Their training is very specific to occupational settings only and is not applicable in non-occupational practices.

 Education and Referrals